Leading Causes of Brain Injuries in San Antonio & Bexar County, TX

 Immediate medical intervention and ongoing care are critical after a brain injury of any kind.
 Fortunately, San Antonio is home to some of the top medical facilities in Texas for brain injury treatment and rehabilitation.
 University Hospital, the city's only Level 1 trauma center, is equipped to handle the most severe TBIs, providing emergency neurosurgery and critical care.
 Military members and veterans may receive treatment at Brooke Army Medical Center (BAMC), a nationally recognized facility for neurotrauma and brain injury rehabilitation.
 UT Health San Antonio offers advanced neurosurgical care and partners with local rehab programs to help patients regain cognitive and physical function.

-For long-term recovery, facilities like Warm Springs Rehabilitation Hospital specialize in occupational therapy, speech therapy, and cognitive rehabilitation.
+For long-term recovery, facilities like Warm Springs Rehabilitation Hospital provide occupational therapy, speech therapy, and cognitive rehabilitation.
 The cost of emergency care, surgery, and rehabilitation for a brain injury can reach hundreds of thousands or even millions of dollars over a survivor's lifetime, making it crucial to pursue full compensation.

 How Our San Antonio Brain Injury Lawyers Can Help